 - Aged meats

 - Some wines, such as Chianti

 - Soy sauce in high quantities

 Your doctor can give you a list of foods to avoid if you take these drugs.

 Also, avoid taking natural dietary supplements if you are taking bipolar medications.
 Supplements such as St. John's wort and SAM-e are touted to treat moderate depression.
 A few studies show benefit for some people with depression.
 But these natural therapies can interact with antidepressants and other bipolar medications.
 Discuss any natural dietary supplement with your doctor to make sure it is safe.

 Instructions for most psychiatric medications warn users not to drink alcohol, but people with bipolar disorder frequently abuse alcohol and other drugs.
 The abuse is possibly an attempt to self-medicate or to treat their disturbing mood symptoms, and they may also cause mood symptoms that can mimic those of bipolar disorder.

-The link between bipolar disorder and substance abuse is explosive.
-Alcohol is a leading trigger of depressive episodes in many people who are genetically vulnerable for depression or bipolar disorder.
-About 15% of all adults who have a psychiatric illness in any given year also experience a co-occurring substance abuse disorder.
-This disorder can seriously complicate treatment.
+The link between bipolar disorder and substance abuse is well established.
+Alcohol is a leading trigger of depressive episodes in many people who are vulnerable to depression or bipolar disorder.
+Substance use disorders can seriously disrupt efforts to treat bipolar disorder and often may require their own forms of treatment.